 I have wanted to play with a Killough platform for about 3 years so I jumped at a chance to try one out.
 Many people have developed Killough platform designs using Legos.
 I was mainly interested in playing with the software.
 I used the physical design of Rama created by Philippe Hurbain.
 This was one of the most elegant designs that I came across (plus I couldn't find the big balloon tires used by other designs).

-(these are about 2M each)
+Movies: From Above Zoomed In (these are about 2M each) |

 I wasn't up to attempting this with graphical programming.
 I wrote the control code in NQC.
 The most critical part of the software design is to find a way to accurately control the motor speed.
 To get a full range of motion, you need to be able to drive the motors independently at a wide range of speeds.
 I have had limited success with this, but really need some rotation sensors so that I can use a closed loop control algorithm to better control motor speed.